Fix Cursor Composer Losing Context in Large Monorepos

 Common causes

-1. Retrieval only covers top-N, not enough surface
+1. Retrieval covers top-N, not enough surface

-How to judge: after a Composer reply, ask “List exactly which files you read.”
-If it lists 3-5 files and misses ones you know are relevant, retrieval coverage is the issue.
+How to judge: after a Composer reply, ask List exactly which files you read.
+If it lists 3-5 files and misses ones you know are relevant, coverage is the problem.

-2. Monorepo has multiple same-named patterns
+2. The monorepo has multiple same-named patterns

-3. Working directory is the repo root
+3. The working directory is the repo root

-How to judge: look at the bottom-left workspace path; if it’s the repo root in a monorepo, it’s too wide.
+How to judge: look at the bottom-left workspace path.
+If it’s the repo root in a monorepo, it’s too wide.

-4. No .cursorrules describing package boundaries
+4. No MDC rules describing package boundaries

 5. One prompt spanning many packages